ShubhVarshney30/tryvanilla/README.md

-Universal Emergency Hub(Tracks: Grandma's Digital Sage + Universal Access Guardian + 2G Connection Ninja) A one-stop emergency information system that works for everyone, everywhere, on everything.
-This is a lightweight, accessible web application built with pure HTML, CSS, and vanilla JavaScript, designed to load quickly even on 2G networks.
-It provides essential emergency tools without relying on any external libraries, packages, or servers—everything is inline in a single HTML file.
+# 🆘 Universal Emergency Hub(Tracks: Grandma's Digital Sage + Universal Access Guardian + 2G Connection Ninja)
-The project emphasizes efficiency, optimization, and universal accessibility, following best practices for low-bandwidth environments (total page size < 50KB), offline functionality via localStorage, and inclusive design for users with disabilities, elderly users, or those in low-resource settings.

-# 🆘 Universal Emergency Hub

 A one-stop emergency assistant that works for everyone, everywhere — even on 2G.
 Built with pure HTML, CSS, and vanilla JS in a single `index.html` file.
 Zero dependencies.
 Ultra-fast.
 Accessible by design.